mingatgithub/ech2o-iso/Documentation/source/Setup.rst

 associated with each of these zones through a unique identifier that links the climate zone and a specific column of the binary climate file.

-reads climate files in a specific binary format that can be constructed from a text file using the utility provided with .
+|ech2o|-iso reads climate files in a specific binary format that can be constructed
+from a text file using the ``asc2c`` utility provided with the modeling package.
 The format of the text file needed to run is explained below and summarized in Box 1.
 Data must be space or tab separated except the first line that must end with a carriage return.